WELCOME!

 And I also say: BAM.
 I say this in the middle of a sentence!

-My LARA blog on wordpress finished up after 9 years but it's still there and you can go read all the back history and news on Indian Country and human trafficking there 🠟 https://laratracehentz.wordpress.com/
+My wordpress is updated and you can go read all the history and news on Indian Country, adoption issues and human trafficking there 🠟 https://laratracehentz.wordpress.com/

 Awards: